 Diet and Nutrition

 Sphynx cats love food, and their potbellies prove it.
-They will eat anything you offer them.
-You should still pay close attention to their nutrition, though.
+Most will eat anything you offer them.
+You should still pay close attention to their nutrition, though, and be sure your pet doesn't gain too much weight.

 Sphynx cats have a high metabolism and a sensitive digestion system, so small meals in regular intervals throughout the day is ideal.
 Serving food this way prevents cats from getting disinterested with their meals, too.